 Many Field Day sites have a GOTA (Get On The Air) station where non-licensed individuals are welcome to play radio.
 It’s a fantastic way to try your hand at transmitting with a little guidance and encouragement from the more experienced.
 Indeed, even if there is no GOTA station, you will often be invited to try out the mic.

-This year, I should be back home and plan to spend Field Day with my buddy Vlado (N3CZ) in the Field!
-We plan to hit the Blue Ridge Parkway and operate for a few hours.
+This year, like last, I’ll be home and plan to spend Field Day with my buddy Vlado (N3CZ) in the Field!
+We plan to operate from Mount Mitchell State Park for a few hours.
 Later, we’ll likely stop by some local clubs on the air.

 Keep in mind that there are many shortwave listeners among the amateur radio community; indeed, many hams became interested in the hobby through SWLing.